 Is Laurel Falls an easy hike?

 “It’s graded and paved?
-Sounds easy,” you say.
+Sounds easy,” you might say.
 “I’m bringing my bike and pets!”

 Not so fast.
 This is still a walk in the mountains.

 The Park Service grades it as moderate in difficulty.
-And there is a 314 feet of elevation gain.
-This ain’t doing laps at the mall.
+There is 314 feet of elevation gain.
+So, this ain’t doing laps at the mall.
 Inexperienced hikers should be prepared for a serious walk.

 And sorry to rain on your parade, but pets and bikes are expressly prohibited.